rlancer/graphql-merge/README.md

 npm start
 ```

-## Lear more by reading [Merging RethinkDB and Postgres with GraphQL](https://medium.com/@robizm/merging-rethinkdb-and-postgres-with-graphql-b8801f69c8ea)
+## Lear more on Medium [Merging RethinkDB and Postgres with GraphQL](https://medium.com/@robizm/merging-rethinkdb-and-postgres-with-graphql-b8801f69c8ea)